imldresden/evonne/docs/README.md

 	</kbd>
 </p>

-Currently, this feature is only available for proofs generated using a method that uses the *ELK reasoner*. lastly, *dark gray* nodes, labelled with "*Known*", represent the condensed parts of a proof due to the uploaded *signature* file.
+Currently, this feature is only available for proofs generated using a method that uses the *ELK reasoner*.
+Lastly, *dark gray* nodes, with the label "*Known*" represent the condensed parts of a proof due to the uploaded *signature* file.

 Clicking on an edge that has an axiom node as its source *cuts* the subproof (subtree) from the original structure and displays it on its own.
 Clicking on the newly added root node <img src="resources/artificial_root_node.png" style="width:16px"/> restores the original proof.